arunjadhav/CAPM-Chronicles-Part-1-The-Art-of-Building/Chapter-4.md

-# Chapter 4: The Service Layer (And the Art of Providing)
+# Chapter 4: The Service Layer

+---

 The Curiosity Continues
 Alex was on a roll.
 He had built entities, added mock data, tested services, and even sprinkled in some custom logic.
 But as he stared at his terminal, a new question bubbled up like a thought in a hot cup of coffee.